github-ragil/go-trivia/README.md

 You can easily deploy the application to the Kubernetes cluster using Helm Package Manager.
 The helm chart is included in this repository.
 To make your life even easier I also add Makefile.
 Hence, you can use make command to install, uninstall, plan, test, and etc

 ## Notes
-At frontend, i use dns for connect the backend, because if localhost or ip it will change in kubernetes pods, the app won't work because the frontend pods can't connect to backend pods. so, if you want to change the dns / ip as you want there file is api.go in frontend/cmd/triviafrontend and you can see like this in api.go ("BACKEND_URL", "http://mraagil-triviapp-backend.default.svc.cluster.local:8080")
+At frontend, i use dns or name the service for connect the backend, because if localhost, the app won't work because the frontend pods can't connect to backend pods. so, if you want to change the dns / ip / service as you want there file is api.go in frontend/cmd/triviafrontend and you can see like this in api.go ("BACKEND_URL", "http://mraagil-triviapp-backend:8080")

 ### Makefile Manual